hasHiime/react-project-learning/README.md

 # React learning

 ## Opis
-Project created to learn react with :crown: mr. Jakub Piskorowski :crown:
+Project created to learn react with :crown: Mr. Jakub Piskorowski :crown:

 ## Functionality
 - No functionality for now